Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: From Binary Multiplication to the Hull Reformulation

-Thus, Hull Reformulation can be systematically obtained from Binary Multiplication by taking a convex combination of disjuncts in lifted space.
-For non-convex $h_i(\mathbf{x})$, the construction remains valid, but the continuous relaxation is no longer guaranteed to be convex.
+Thus, HR can be systematically obtained from Binary Multiplication by taking a convex combination of disjuncts in lifted space.
+Note that convexity is not assumed at any step, and for non-convex function $h_i(\mathbf{x})$, the construction remains valid, but the continuous relaxation is no longer guaranteed to be convex.